-With Shopify apps you can further tailor your site, adding specific features and modules to achieve the exact functionality you’re after.
+Veeqo’s all you need when it comes to Shopify inventory management, but with Shopify apps you can further tailor your site, adding specific features and modules to achieve the exact functionality you’re after.
 There are hundreds of apps available from the Shopify app store, so to help you narrow it down, here’s our top ten.

 Adding cross-sell functionality to your product pages is a great way to increase sales and further introduce customers to yourbrand and offering.
 With the Recommendify app you can take your pick from a range of recommendation modules, giving you a choice of how to serve related products to your customers.

 In terms of bespoke recommendations, you can recommend products based on what’s in a customer’s cart, or you can manually select products for a hand-picked recommendation.
 You can also use Recommendify to display recently viewed products or top sellers.

 Use MailChimp for your email marketing?
 Chimpified is a free app that syncs your Shopify store with your MailChimp account.
 This brings the dual benefit of being able to tailor your email marketing based on buying behaviour and seeing which of your emails are generating sales.

 By directly connecting your store and email marketing, you can send recommendations, offers or vouchers to customers based on their purchases.
 Plus, enable the app’s Ecommerce360 tracking and you can clearly see the ROI of this activity, helping you further focus your email strategy.